mikielmcrae/google-search-and-results/README.md

 # google-search-and-results
-html and css clone of the google search homepage and results page
+A clone of Google's homepage and results page written in HTML and CSS!

 https://mikielmcrae.github.io/google-search-and-results/

-i can't guarantee you'll get the search results you're looking for but you will get results nonetheless
+I can't guarantee you'll get the search results you're looking for, but you will get results nonetheless 😉

+Thanks!

+--MM